Lombeelo/TRPO/TRPO3/readme.md

 dotnet run
 ```

-to start only back end use
+to start only front end use

 ```cmd
 cd ClientApp/